UltimatChamp/optimum-fuse/docs/post-installation/adding-mods.md

 `➡️` Click on your launcher and follow the instructions below.

 {% hint style="info" %}
-You can also add resource-packs, data-packs and shaders in-game, by click on the `➕` in the respective menu.
+You can also add resource-packs, data-packs and shaders in-game, by click on the `➕` in their respective menus.
 {% endhint %}

 {% tabs %}